zzx-peter/verl/docs/advance/dpo_extension.rst

 Step 3: Main training loop
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-With the above training flows, we can implement the algorithm’s control
+With the above training flows, we can implement the algorithm's control
 flow.
 It is recommended that ``main_task`` is also a ray remote process.

 .. code:: python